lucasbfernandes/my-shots/README.md

 ### git

 You must download this project.
-In order to do this, please install [git]{} and type the following command in your preferred directory:
+In order to do this, please install [git](https://git-scm.com/download/linux) and type the following command in your preferred directory:

 	$ git clone https://github.com/lucasbfernandes/my-shots.git

 ### node

 I use node in this project.
-In order to have it, please install the latest LTS [node]{} version (It will also install [npm]{}).
+In order to have it, please install the latest LTS [node](https://nodejs.org/en/) version (It will also install [npm](https://www.npmjs.com/)).

 ### ruby and compass
-You should also install [ruby]{}, since we will need it for compass.
+You should also install [ruby](https://www.ruby-lang.org/pt/documentation/installation/), since we will need it for compass.

 In order to install compass in your machine, please type: